iluvjava/Maths/Notebook 2.0/AMATH 503/Sturm Liouville Theory.md

 To prove it, we will need to consider the following procedures:

-Let's first, substitute both solutions into the system so that would be:
+Let's first, substitute both solutions into the system (System means expression (1)) so that would be:

 $$
 [p(x)\phi_j']' + (\lambda_k - q(x))\phi_j = 0